xmtp/xmtp-dot-org/docs/tutorials/Query XMTP enabled addresses.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# Query XMTP enabled adddresses
+# Query XMTP enabled addresses

 XMTP users can only chat with other users who have XMTP-enabled addresses.
 Thus, it is essential that if you are building on top of XMTP to know if a user or group of users have XMTP enabled.